Georgia Sensory Assistance Project

 GSAP will contact the designated educator via email with detailed instructions for logging into the secure database and updating records.

-Contact Martha Veto for information about the deaf-blind child count.
+Contact Carol Darrah for information about the deaf-blind child count.

 Trainings and Workshops

-Additionally, education teams can request in-service training on topics related to learners with vision and hearing loss such as the impact of vision and hearing loss on learning, communication strategies, early literacy for students who are deaf-blind, and transition.
+- One-time, face-to-face or virtual, presentations by GSAP staff on a variety of topics related to learners with vision and hearing loss, such as the impact of vision and hearing loss on learning, communication strategies, early literacy for students who are deaf-blind, and transition.

 Requesting Support from GSAP